In the guide

 The following requirements apply only to companies that are registered with Companies House.

-Rules on names
+Rules on company names

 There are specific rules in the legislation concerning company incorporation and names that can be used and registered with Companies House, full guidance on which can be found on the GOV.UK website.